 An optional humidistat may be installed in the return air duct for humidity control (when needed), maximum system capacity and energy efficiency.
 The humidistat senses when humidity in the return air stream is above a preset level and sends a signal to the motor to reduce airflow.
 This allows more moisture to be removed until the humidity level drops.
+NOTE: The indoor blower motor of this packaged unit is pre-programmed for humidistat operation.
+Remove the Red jumper wire between the R and DEHUM terminals on the ignition control board.

-Install the humidistat in the return air duct as directed in the installation instructions included with the kit.
-Wire the humidistat through the low-voltage wire entrance in the packaged heat pump unit to the quick-connect terminals marked HUM.
+If installing a humidistat, install it in the return air duct as directed in the installation instructions included with the kit.
+Wire the humidistat through the low-voltage wire entrance in the packaged unit to the screw terminals marked R & DEHUM.
 Wire the humidistat to open on rise in humidity.